The Instagram Game Vol.1

 With that said, I want you to understand that you have to bring something to the table that others don’t have.
 A story.
 A hook.
 A catch-phrase.
 Something that makes whatever you do, yours.

-When Kim Kardashian gets half naked on Instagram people, don’t rush to see her because she is the only one on Instagram posing nude.
+When Kim Kardashian gets half-naked on Instagram people, don’t rush to see her because she is the only one on Instagram posing nude.
 Perhaps there are billions of such half-naked photos on Instagram.
 Kim gets all the hype and attention because it is she who did it.

 When Huda Beauty puts up a make-up tutorial, people don’t rush to see just another video tutorial.
 No. People rush to see a video tutorial by Huda.

-You see what I’m trying to say?
+Do you see what I’m trying to say?
 It’s not the content that attracts people.
 Its the person who is behind the content.

 You posting a photo of yourself with Eiffel Tower versus Will Smith catching the same shot, who do you think will get more attention?

-You see my point?
+Do you see my point?
 The Eiffel Tower, the backdrop, the destination – that is the same.
 It doesn’t matter really.
 No one gives a damn about it.
 It’s you who makes the difference.

-It’s you, your story, your content, your touch, your views, your ideas that give weight to your content, your photos and your blogs.
+It’s you, your story, your content, your touch, your views, your ideas that give weight to your content, your photos, and your blogs.

 Getting back to point, I want you to think hard about why is it that you want fame?
 What do you want people to remember you by?
 What is your hook?

 The Blonde Abroad – Kiki, the blonde abroad is a famous personality on the Internet as well as on Instagram.
-You know what makes her different?
+Do you know what makes her different?
 It’s not her photos.
 It’s not her camera quality.
 It’s primarily her name.
 Such a name is one that sticks.
 A name that automatically gives you a story.
 A name that stores an imaginative idea in your mind of what this person may be about.
 The Blonde Abroad.
 Its an account by a blonde who travels the world.
 Its memorable, catchy and share-worthy.
-Kiki’s audiences are primarily those who are interested into travel, and to get more specific, her core followers would be female solo travelers looking for inspo.
+Kiki’s audiences are primarily those who are interested in to travel, and to get more specific, her core followers would be female solo travelers looking for inspo.

-Peter McKinnon – Peter has become famous primarily due to his YouTube videos within the niche of filmmaking, photography and editing.
-In his case, the hook is just that his content is super niche specific and he is an expert on that matter.
+Peter McKinnon – Peter has become famous primarily due to his YouTube videos within the niche of filmmaking, photography, and editing.
+In his case, the hook is just that his content is super niche-specific and he is an expert on that matter.
 Same as Huda Beauty is an expert in the MUA industry and that is exactly what she brings to the table.
 Additionally, you will see that his photography has a very subtle yet unique signature to itself that makes them ‘his’ photos.
 It’s not just photos of places and people.
 Its Peter’s photographs.
 It’s his hook.
-Peter’s core audience would be those who are themselves full time photographers, students of photography, freelance filmmakers and other similar categories.
+Peter’s core audience would be those who are themselves full-time photographers, students of photography, freelance filmmakers and other similar categories.

 Mo Vlogs – Mo is a Dubai based vlogger and influencer who is pretty Instagram famous.
 Most of his following comes out of the location factor.
-His core crowd is Dubai and neighbouring cities in the Gulf.
+His core crowd is Dubai and neighboring cities in the Gulf.
 His hook is that he is pretty much a goofy, funny daily vlogger.
 His photos aren’t unique.
 He is not an expert in anything.
 Whatever it is that he does, he is goofy, and that character, that package, that hook that he brings is to a specific location alone, and it is that crowd that resonates with him.
-Mo’s core audience are location specific, his core followers are those who understand Dubai and the relevant lifestyle, his secondary core audiences would be those interested in luxury lifestyles as Mo’s content is heavily based on luxury properties, cars, events and similar categories.
+Mo’s core audience are location specific, his core followers are those who understand Dubai and the relevant lifestyle, his secondary core audiences would be those interested in luxury lifestyles as Mo’s content is heavily based on luxury properties, cars, events, and similar categories.